iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 - `TreeWidgetComponent` renders a tree selector and selected tree (based on the `trees` prop).

-- Visibility tree components help your build trees that look and feel like [Models](#models-tree) and [Categories](#categories-tree) trees, letting you control display of elements in the hierarchy.
+- Visibility tree components help you build trees that look and feel like [Models](#models-tree) and [Categories](#categories-tree) trees, letting you control display of elements in the hierarchy.

   - `useVisibilityTreeRenderer` returns a tree renderer that renders nodes with "eye" checkboxes.
 Its building blocks:
     - `createVisibilityTreeNodeRenderer`